ppsrap/AI_Jesus/README.md

 # AI_Jesus
-This is the code for "AI Jesus Made Me a Believer" on Youtube by Siraj Raval
+This is the code for "AI Jesus Made Me a Believer"

 ## Overview